 01 INDECENT AIR TRAVEL

-Back in 1986 US based Braniff Airlines, wanted to flaunt their brand-new, top of the range leather aeroplane seats to their customers, with the subtle and smooth tagline – ‘Fly in Leather’.
+Back in 1986 US based Braniff Airlines, wanted to flaunt their brand-new, top of the range leather airplane seats to their customers, with the subtle and smooth tagline – ‘Fly in Leather’.
 The campaign was a hit with every market except their Spanish speaking customers, as ‘Fly in Leather’ can be translated to ‘Fly Naked’, something which Braniff Airlines certainly didn’t want to encourage

 02 NOT WHAT IT SAY’S ON THE TIN